ccovey/odbc-driver/README.md

 ```

-### Using Custom Grammer
+### Using Custom Grammar
 To use the custom grammar, jusct change the grammar key in you database config base on you grammar file name.
-If you have a custom grammar with file name `MyCustomGrammar`, the grammar key should be as below.
+If you have a custom grammar with file name `MyCustomGrammar.php`, the grammar key should be as below.

 ```php
 'odbc' => array(